peaBerberian/peaberberian.github.io/README.md

   reasons: the root directory is `/` with a "user" directory in it (`/userdata/`) and some directories with virtual files (not actually on disk, and computed at read time).

+- I ended up implementing an "executable" format: a JS object that can be serialized to JSON which contains metadata about the app and how to run it.

+  The desktop actually runs applications by running those executables after reading them from the filesystem.

+  This makes it possible to "install" applications (by adding them to the file system) and to let applications run other applications when they have the permission (e.g. the file explorer runs applications when you launch them from their location in the filesystem).

 - As we're on the web platform, we do not have much control over memory and performance.
 At first I thought this would become ugly very quick but until